When most travelers think of Peru, the only thing that comes to mind is the ancient citadel of Machu Picchu.

 2. Choquequirao: The Cradle of Gold

 For those who didn’t know, Machu Picchu wasn’t the only lost citadel of the Incas.
-Choquequirao is one of the most important structures of this ancient civilization and its access is limited for the most adventurous only.
-Although most of the Inca structures were already known by the locals, it wasn’t until Hiram Bingham’s expedition that it was unveiled to the world.
+One of the most important structures of this ancient civilization is Choquequirao, and only the most adventurous can access it.

 3. Tambo Colorado: Inca-Chincha Fortress